groffless/groffless.github.io/README.md

 1. Under on __Add Files__ click on __Upload Files__.
 2. Locate your README.md file and add it to the repository.
-    - additionally you could add other files (if needed).
+    - additionally, you could add other files (if needed).
 3. Commit your changes.

 __Step 3: Finding your Page__